yegor256/blog/_posts/2018/mar/2018-03-21-zerocracy-announcement.md

 and efficacy of the results we observe are very low.
 The [CHAOS Report](https://www.projectsmart.co.uk/white-papers/chaos-report.pdf) (2015)
-by the Standish Group says that "software development projects are in chaos, and we can no longer imitate the three monkeys&mdash;hear no failures, see no failures, speak no failures."
+by the Standish Group says that "software development projects are in chaos, and we can no longer imitate the three monkeys---hear no failures, see no failures, speak no failures."
 The report also demonstrates that as a result of this chaos we have restarts (94% projects!), cost overruns, and time overruns.
 The report also says that technology incompetence is the root cause of project failures only in